lili-ffxi/FFXI-Addons/witnessprotection/README.md

 **IMPORTANT:** witness protection is still very much incomplete.
 It should not break anything but there might be a few hiccups.
 Please report them by posting in this thread, thanks!

 Changelog:
+- 0.0.10 - added incoming /check notifications and improved generation of names
 -  0.0.9 - correctly assigns name lengths
 -  0.0.8 - switched from Index to ID
 -  0.0.7 - first public release

 **How does it work:**
 It reassign names both to characters that show up on screen, and to names in chat (party, linkshell, /say, /yell, etc).
 Names are cached and are persistent during each session, but are reset if you close the game or reload the addon.